-As someone that works in HR, although I have not seen everything behind the curtain of unemployment, I do feel I have seen my share of the unemployed and the emotional consequences that come with it.
-Per the movie, I will not say “I know how it feels to be unemployed long term”.
+As someone who works in HR, although I have not seen everything behind the curtain of unemployment, I do feel I have seen my share of the unemployed and the emotional consequences that come with it.
+Per the movie, I will not say “I know how it feels to be unemployed long-term”.

 Even if we try, unless we have gone through it, no one can understand what it is like to become unemployed, stay unemployed for a length of time and then end up losing your home let alone trying to provide basic needs for your family.
 This HBO documentary gets us as close as we can be from the safety of our own jobs.
 It should be called Scared Straight in Corporate America.

-I watched this documentary through a different lens than most, but I hope this film will be a wake up call to folks who believe that they are invincible or that their company will take care of them.
+I watched this documentary through a different lens than most, but I hope this film will be a wake-up call to folks who believe that they are invincible or that their company will take care of them.
 Neither is the case.
-This program profiles a number of unemployed people including the perfect “yuppie” couple where both Mr. and Mrs. are highly educated with professional jobs, a 65 year old mortgage broker that had to go back to work, a gentleman in finance making 100K a year.
+This program profiles a number of unemployed people including the perfect “yuppie” couple where both Mr. and Mrs. are highly educated with professional jobs, a 65-year-old mortgage broker that had to go back to work, a gentleman in finance making 100K a year.
 In every case, all of these unemployed workers were at one point “living their dream”.
 They also interviewed young people just getting out of college who had lost faith in education.
 Everyone featured “looked” like they would have no problem finding a job, in fact, they looked like they “should be employed”.
-Yes, they looked like you and I.
+Yes, they looked like you and me.

 Messages I think everyone should hear from this documentary: